deccanengine/DeccanEngine/README.md

 ```

 Recursively getting the repository automatically downloads the submodule dependencies.
-The external dependencies are SDL2 and SDL2_ttf only which has to be installed separately from your vendor
+The external dependencies are SDL2 and SDL2_ttf only which has to be installed separately from your vendor.

 Then build using:
 ```
 meson builddir
-cd builddir
-ninja
+ninja -C builddir
 ```

-For Windows, only POSIX environments are supported for now.
-Support for non-POSIX Windows will be added soon.
-Or temporarily, ``proj/build1.bat`` can be used.
+For non-POSIX Windows, CMake is needed for handling dependencies as it cannot properly use pkg-config.

 ## Example
 Currently not much is available in terms of demo/example as the project is in heavy progress, however you can check out ``sandbox`` which is automatically built when the engine is built.

 ## License
-This software is licensed under the terms of MIT License(See LICENSE.md)
+This software is licensed under the terms of MIT License (See [LICENSE.md](LICENSE.md)).
-Copyright 2020 Ayush Bardhan Tripathy
+Copyright 2020 Ayush Bardhan Tripathy.